We invite you to journey to this spiritual heart of our planet, to enjoy a sublime and sacred meditation/nature retreat.

 Ride to Rishikesh situated on the banks of the Ganga in the Himalayan foothills.
 Dinner and rest.
 We’ll stay in a modern and comfortable ashram/hotel on the banks of the holy Ganga.
-Rishikesh is well-known for its many ashrams and yoga centers, yet bustles as a quaint commercial center.
+Rishikesh is well-known for its many ashrams, temples, and yoga centers.
+For centuries yogis have retired to the banks of the holy Ganga here to do their sadhana in quest of direct realization of the eternal, infinite Self of all.
+The atmosphere is tangibly vibrant with spiritual energy, yet today it also bustles as a quaint commercial center.

 Day 3—October 5

-Enjoy a morning of rest and relaxation, bathing in the Ganga (yes, it’s quite clean here, upstream of Rishikesh proper), and in the late morning preliminary instruction in yogic practices especially conducive to meditation (pranayama and bandhas).
+Enjoy a morning of rest and relaxation, bathing in the Ganga (it’s quite clean here, upstream of Rishikesh proper, where we will go to a secluded sandy beach surrounded by jungle), and in the late morning preliminary instruction in yogic practices especially conducive to meditation (pranayama and bandhas).
 In the afternoon, we’ll have our first meditation instruction, and in the evening, we’ll enjoy an early dinner and observe a traditional puja performed on the Ganga’s banks.

 Days 4—October 6

-Morning optional hatha yoga instruction, plus meditation instruction in the morning and again in the late afternoon.
+Morning optional hatha yoga instruction, plus group meditation instruction in the morning.
 Over the course of this retreat/tour, you will have the opportunity to learn several exceptionally effective forms of meditation readily accessible to beginners.
-These styles of meditation, indigenous to this area of the Himalaya, complement each other and are collectively referred to as effortless mind meditation.
+(Advanced practitioners will learn advanced techniques.)
+These styles of meditation, indigenous to this area of the Himalaya, and are collectively referred to as effortless mind meditation.

 During our time in Rishikesh, you’ll also have plenty of free time to sight-see and shop for gifts and souvenirs.
-An extensive bazaar offers a wide variety of fine hand-made clothing, arts, crafts, jewelry, and other goods—at amazing prices.
-There are also many temples and spiritual sites in the area to see, as time allows.
+An extensive bazaar offers a wide variety of fine hand-made clothing, crafts, fine arts, jewelry, and other goods—at amazing prices.
+There are also many temples and spiritual sites in the area to see.

 Day 5—October 7